mika-s/mika-s.github.io/_posts/2019-04-28-creating-a-fiddler-extension-2.markdown

 `ElementHost` we have to add a reference to *WindowsFormsIntegration*.

 `GetOrder()` and `AddToTab()` were inherited from the class `Inspector2`.
-Fiddler will call our overrided `AddToTab()` to get information on what view to put in the new tab it has created for our new inspector.
+Fiddler will call our overridden `AddToTab()` to get information on what view to put in the new tab it has created for our new inspector.
 In `AddToTab()` we put the WPF view inside the `host` container and then add it to the `Controls` collection.
 We also change the title of the tab to *"XML pretty"*.